SummerRainET2008/PYthon_Algorithms_Library/doc/example_TreeMap.md

 1. `lower_bound(self, key)`

-   It returns a ListNode whose key is the first one that is not smaller than the input key.
+   It returns the first ListNode whose key is not smaller than the input key.
    You can use `ListNode.prev()` or `ListNode.next()` to traverse the remaining tree.

    ```python